How Plan B Engineering Became a Client’s Plan A

 Plan B Engineering: Out-of-the-Box Thinking for Creative Solutions

-For the Landmark, Plan B took experience coordinating complex designs on the East Coast out west to solve a new problem.
-We looked at a foundation wall with over 50 ft of soil behind it like a facade of a building.
-Soil loads are bigger than wind loads, but the design approach worked perfectly for this below-grade soil bracing problem.
+For the Landmark, Plan B used our experience coordinating complex existing building projects on the East Coast out west to solve a new problem.
+We looked at a foundation wall with over 40 ft of soil behind it, like a facade of a building.
+While soil loads are bigger than wind loads, the design approach worked perfectly for this below-grade bracing problem.

 John, our principal and founder, saw the solution in his head and hurried to sketch it out.
-While we all thought he was a little crazy at first when he brought it back to the office, the engineers at Plan B know a good idea when they see one.
-So, they took the concept and ran with it.
-What started as an off-the-wall plan became a landmark project in our company’s history.
+While we all thought he was a little crazy when he first brought this idea into the office, the talented engineers and designers at Plan B know a good idea when they see one.
+So, we took the concept and ran with it.
+What started as a spontaneous, stream-of-consciousness sketch became a “landmark” project in our company’s history.
 The “brown bag” highlights the creative and open-minded decision-making that defines the Plan B approach.

 To learn more about our out-of-the-box engineering services and why so many of our clients choose to make Plan B their Plan A, contact us today.